wkssm18/project_1/README.md

     - kind: Type of display (has 3 kinds: 'line', 'kde', 'visualize_ci')

 This function performs a Monte Carlo simulation using the created dataframe and the given weights to run a simulation based on the portfolio return and risk.
 Once the function generates these datasets, it will display the information into 3 different kinds of graphs (line graph, KDE plot, and confidence interval display).
-This will help the individual have a better visual understanding of the possible outcomes of their investment.
+This will help the individual have a better visual understanding of the possible outcomes of their investment. <br>
+This function returns dataframe of simulations

 #### 8. Compare two different sets of portfolios by comparing their Monte Carlo simulation results